RagingTiger/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 + `list-containers`: list all running containers
 + `stop-containers`: simply stops all running Docker containers
 + `restart-containers`: restart all containers
++ `clear-nb`: simply clears Jupyter notebook output
++ `clean`: combines all clearing commands into one

 ## Docker
 This is the same Docker command that is defined in the `Makefile` as the